 In the side valleys surrounding Ghunsa numerous small family dwellings exist and it is estimated there are 120-160 children in the alpine areas.
 Many of these children live a number of days or hours walk from the Ghunsa School and are unable to attend school.

-Economic Development: This is crucial to the future success of the region.
+Economic and Livelihood Development: This is crucial to the future success of the region.
 HDFA has commissioned a website specifically to promote tourism in the area.
 The website will serve as a live virtual guidebook.
 It will deliver promotion of local tea-houses, guides and trekking companies, information on trails including times and an interactive map and trek planning tool, and availability of rooms at tea-houses.
 A similar approach has been implemented for tea-houses to advertise themselves on an information portal in the Manaslu Circuit area in central Nepal and has seen a three-fold increase in trekker numbers in only two years.
 We believe that by offering training for tea-houses workers and basic business/governance issues we can engage with the community and deliver other needed outcomes such as basic hygiene and health care under the auspices of tourism training.

-We envisage that the internet will serve multiple objectives:
+Longer term, we envisage that the internet will serve multiple objectives:

 - engagement of children with the classroom